redhat-guidehouse-daybreak/daybreak-tenant-gitops/README.md

 ```

 Additional ArgoCD Application objects will be created and synced in OpenShift GitOps.
 You can follow the progress of the sync using the ArgoCD URL that the script will provide.
 This sync operation should complete in a few seconds.

-## Custom Domain
-The default custom domain for the cluster is `apps.<cluster-name>.....openshiftapps.com`.
-You can get this by executing `oc describe ingresscontroller default -n openshift-ingress-operator`
-Before you run bootstrap for daybreak-application-gtops, you must update `environments/dev/3scale/overlay/default/patch-domain.yaml` with the correct domain name